ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## User activities

-The illustration below shows two user journeys.
-The first one shows the journey of a non-authorized user, and the second one shows what becomes available when the user has logged in, and thereby becomes authorized.
+The illustrations below show two user journeys.
+The first one shows the journey of a non-authorized user.
+The second one shows what features become available when the user has been authorized.

-We can se that the actions that change the website are only available to authorized users.
+We can see that the actions that change the website are only available to authorized users.
 This includes the ability to post a Cheep, follow other users, and like Cheeps.

 ![Illustration of _Chirp!_ user activities as a UML activity diagram.](images/user_activities.png)